dimadem/nevis_cif_research/README.md

 ### Current Performance
-Using the synthetic data we generated, the system successfully identifies all required information categories and accurately fills 95% of the fields with data extracted from conversations.
+Using the synthetic data, the system successfully identifies all required information categories and accurately fills 95% of the fields with data extracted from conversations.
 And it could be processed in up to 20 seconds.

 ### Potential
 These initial results show potential to save time and effort compared to manual data entry.
 While precise accuracy measurement is pending, the current findings confirm our approach **works well for extracting structured information**.